 If none of this sounds particularly new or eye-opening to you, it’s because we’ve been working with aspects of these ideas for a decade or more, even if most of us haven’t known quite what to call it.

 Online retailers like Amazon were actually the pioneers in these technologies.
-These companies used maps of our shared interest as a kind of crowd-sourced personal shopper for suggesting products we might like based on what they knew of our tastes, and this gave them a powerful edge over traditional retailers.
+They used maps of our shared interests as a kind of crowd-sourced personal shopper for suggesting products we might like based on what they knew of our tastes, and this gave them a powerful edge over traditional retailers.

 But this world of proprietary data schema is changing, thanks to the rise of the semantic web.
 Take a look at Schema.org, the collaboration between Google, Microsoft and Yahoo to standardize semantic descriptions of things like products, local businesses and many other things.
 These are fierce competitors, but they collaborate on this problem because they know that the semantic web and standardized schemas will greatly strengthen search operators at the expense of proprietary data masters like Amazon.
 It’s usually not a good idea to bet against Amazon, but if the semantic web builds sufficient momentum, it may well be forced to open up its product databases to future semantic search engines – or perhaps drastically shift strategies in order to become the semantic search engine itself.

 What this means is that our interests could become much more portable.
-Today, the music I’ve liked on Facebook can’t easily move with me to Google+ or Amazon.
+Today, the music I’ve liked on Facebook can’t easily move with me to Amazon.
 If the semantic web unfolds the way many believe it will, that could well change.
 It’s hard to imagine all this data commoditizing in ways that would enable that kind of portability – especially when you consider the power these players have today.
-But the history of industry shows that over time, businesses do commoditize – and the semantic web is likely to be a powerful force for that.
+But the history of industry shows that over time, businesses do commoditize – and the semantic web could become a powerful force for that.

 But this same infrastructure has the potential to help us be much more than just better consumers.
 It has the potential to connect us with other people who share an interest and a stake in what we care about.
 And I’m betting that from these same seeds will grow something bigger, something that will affect the very nature of the way we work together.